 And on top of all that, as Time notes, every eight seconds, your trainees are asking themselves, “is this a good use of my time?”
 So imagine having to hold someone’s attention for multiple days.
 But don’t fret.
-There are lot of ways to organize a workshop so that you can get across your agenda, and keep your trainees engaged.
+There are a lot of ways to organize a workshop so that you can get across your agenda, and keep your trainees engaged.

-Since your trainees will be spending several days with you, it’s important to share the comprehensive agenda beforehand.
+Since your trainees will be spending several days with you, it’s important to share the comprehensive workshop agenda beforehand.
 That way they will understand exactly how they will be spending the next few days.
 And, they can mentally prepare for breaks, caffeine, food, and tech checks, and schedule any work that absolutely needs to be done during the training time.

 With a jam-packed agenda, it’s essential to build in an hour in each morning for trainees to eat breakfast, caffeinate themselves, and prepare to learn for the day.
 This will increase morale and overall readiness.
 If you are having your breakfast catered, consider placing food outside of the classroom, so when they step foot in your classroom they are ready to learn.Build in an hour in each morning for trainees to eat breakfast, caffeinate, and prepare to learn Click To Tweet